onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 The fairness protocol as god
 The god protocol is about fairness and consent

+How do we anthropomorphize the global brain just like we’ve done with past gods?

+God is the puppet master
+God is whatever he needs to be

+God is the engine and totality of human knowledge

 > "The religion of the future will be a cosmic religion.
 It should transcend a personal God and avoid dogmas and theology." - [Albert Einstein](https://www.goodreads.com/quotes/501883-the-religion-of-the-future-will-be-a-cosmic-religion)

+God was always trending/leaning towards what we needed him to be and what was achievable given the civilizational path dependence.
+The enlightenment and the industrial revolution have given us orders of magnitude more knowledge about the world and its time to use all that and define the next version of god

+To be in the presence of god is to be engaged in the most win-win game possible

+The evolution of god shows us how god is usually the point towards which we’re aiming at God is consciousness - god is matter knowing itself and managing to command itself - god is attention - god is phenomenology - as a process god is experience

+God is the solution for us going through this evolutionary bottleneck - god is survivability - god is life - god is meaning

 God design
 Designing god